namdevyakhya-17/SmileMeet/README.md

+# SmileMeet - user friendly meeting platform
-SmileMeet😊 is a full-stack real-time user-friendly meeting platform built using the MERN stack.
+SmileMeet😊 is a full-stack real-time meeting platform built using the MERN stack.
 Users can register, log in, create meetings, and track activity with real-time communication support.

 ### Tech Stacks used